csaude/openmrs-module-mpi/README.md

   value of the **Level**(log.level) global property and append `org.openmrs.module.debezium:info,org.openmrs.module.fgh.mpi:info`

-Note that the module captures its logs and those of the debezium module and writes them to a special log file located in the OpenMRS application data directory at `/path-to-app-data-directory/mpi/logs/mpi.log`, this can be very useful when debugging any issues that may arise with the module.
+Note that the module captures its logs and those of the debezium module and writes them to a special log file located in the OpenMRS application data directory at `/path-to-openmrs-app-data-directory/mpi/logs/mpi.log`, this can be very useful when debugging any issues that may arise with the module.

 ### Initial Loading Of Existing Patients
-At the time of deploying the MPI integration for an implementation, it's very likely that there is already existing patients in the OpenMRS central database that need to be loaded and pushed to OpenCR, to load these patients you need to start the central OpenMRS instance by passing a JVM system property named `org.openmrs.module.debezium.snapshotOnly`.
-You typically set this system property via tomcat's `sevenv.sh` file as shown [here](https://github.com/FriendsInGlobalHealth/centralization-docker-setup/blob/main/openmrs-central/setenv.sh).
+At the time of deploying the MPI integration for an implementation, it's very likely that there is already existing patients in the OpenMRS central database that need to be loaded and pushed to OpenCR, to load these patients you need to start the central OpenMRS instance by passing a JVM property named `org.openmrs.module.debezium.snapshotOnly`.
+You typically set this property via tomcat's `sevenv.sh` file as shown [here](https://github.com/FriendsInGlobalHealth/centralization-docker-setup/blob/main/openmrs-central/setenv.sh).
 **Note** that voided patient's are skipped during initial loading

 **IMPORTANT:**